Riomet Side Effects

 Applies to metformin: oral solution, oral tablet, oral tablet extended release

-As well as its needed effects, metformin (the active ingredient contained in Riomet) may cause unwanted side effects that require medical attention.
+Along with its needed effects, metformin (the active ingredient contained in Riomet) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Abdominal or stomach discomfort